mattcossins-arm/Arm-Developer-Labs-Staging/docs/Projects/Accessible/Academic-Trends-Dashboard.md

 The final output will be a functional dashboard that presents the data in an intuitive and interactive manner.

-## Hardware / Software Requirements
+## Hardware, Software and Compentency Requirements

 - Software: Intermediate understand of a scripting programming language (e.g., Python, JavaScript), web development and statistics.
 - Hardware: Access to a computer with internet connectivity